iamselcuk/deutsch-turkish-worterbuch/README.md

 you must install  ding

-Installation
 To install it on Linux (RPM based, such as Fedora, Red Hat, SuSE) - as root:
    # rpm -Uhv ding-1.8.1-1.noarch.rpm
-Packages for other Linux systems:
+Packages for other Linux systems
+Debian:
-Debian: # apt-get install ding trans-de-en
+   # apt-get install ding trans-de-en
+Gentoo Linux:
-Gentoo Linux: # emerge -v app-text/ding
+   # emerge -v app-text/ding
+Arch Linux:
-Arch Linux: # pacman -S ding
+   # pacman -S ding
 To install it on other Unix systems:
    % gzip -dc ding-1.8.1.tar.gz | tar -xvf -
    % cd ding-1.8.1